Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 ## Legal
 Original OWF by Kwiatens™
+No warranty is provided – use at your own risk.

 “OWF” and “Original OWF by Kwiatens” are unregistered trademarks of Kwiatens.
 Used to indicate the original maker and identity of the Offgrid Weather Forecaster project.